The most common symptoms of early-stage breast cancer are new lumps, changes to skin texture or color, dimpling, and swelling.

 According to the

-Breast cancer can develop in males and females, but due to differences in breast tissue, the disease is much less common in males.
+Breast cancer can develop in males and females, but

 A new mass or lump in breast tissue is the most common sign of breast cancer.